-- a) The numbers must use the design/font and precise colours prescribed by DWO for the season (Industry Ultra Italic). - b) Only single or double digit numbers will be allowed. - c) Once on the front, either in the centre of the fairing or slightly off to one side.
-The number must be centered on the white background with no advertising within 25 mm in all directions.

-- d) Once on each side on the lower rear portion of the lower fairing.
+- a) The numbers must use the design/font and precise colours prescribed by DWO in for the season Industry Ultra Italic.
+The reigning World Champion if using the number one plate is excepted from this but the design must be approved by the FIM SBK Technical Director in advance. - b) Only single or double digit numbers will be allowed. - c) Once on the front, either in the centre of the fairing or slightly off to one side.
+The number must be centered on the white background with no advertising within 25 mm in all directions. - d) Once on each side on the lower rear portion of the lower fairing.
 The number must be centred on the white background.
-Any change to this position must be pre-approved a minimum of 2 weeks before the first race by the SBK Technical Director. - e) A single outline is permitted and the Any outlines must be of a contrasting colour and the maximum width of the outline is 3 mm.
+Any change to this position must be pre-approved a minimum of 2 weeks before the first race by the FIM SBK Technical Director.

+- e) A single outline is permitted and the Any outlines must be of a contrasting colour and the maximum width of the outline is 3 mm.
 The background colour must be clearly visible around all edges of the number (including outline).
 Reflective or mirror type numbers are not permitted. - f) Numbers cannot overlap. - g) No machine may enter the circuit if it does not meet the above regulations.
 If the rider does enter the circuit then no lap times will be recorded and Race Direction will at their discretion black flag the rider.